FtmsdtHosseini/IDPL-PFOD/README.md

 + To generate images, 11 common Persian fonts with 2 font styles and 7 font sizes have been used.

-+ To record image information, we have created a file that has 7 columns and 30,138 rows, each row corresponding to an image.
++ To record image information, we have created a CSV file that has 30,138 rows, each row corresponding to an image.

 **Notes:**